fabioabdon/script/README.md

 2) Pepper Robot
 3) Expression Facial;

-Download the file and extract it to your Home Folder
+Download the file and extract it to your Personal Folder

 **Install script:**
 ```